 The hazard identification process for the prototype CACC developed in this project produced 1,076 Hazardous Event entries.
-An example of the resulting compilation is shown in Figure 96 for Scenario 2: CACC Operating on a Multi-lane Freeway with the Hazard 4: Incorrect Insufficient Acceleration.
+An example of the resulting compilation is shown in Figure 99 for Scenario 2: CACC Operating on a Multi-lane Freeway with the Hazard 4: Incorrect Insufficient Acceleration.
 Note the resulting classification levels assigned to example event 'HE657' rated at "E4," "S1," and "C1."

-Vehicle Hazard: Scenario 2 Hazard H_4 - Incorrect Insufficient Acceleration CACC operated on multi-lane freeway Scenario 2 SCENARIO Hazardous Event ID Hazard Road Conditio ns Road Profile Traffic Conditions Time Gap CACC String HE657 [H_4] Incorrect Insufficient Acceleration Dry pavement t Straight road Normal freeway traffic 600 ms Normal string operation Exposure Prob ability Seve erity Controllability Exposure Probabilit E - note Severity S - note Controllability C-Note C-Note E4 since functions system is o short tim condition sure is considered the intended ality for the CACC in the freeways with segaps in normal ons (>10% of the rating time) S1 the host vehicl less.
-Also, a coa collision with for relative speed to ds, the relative speed between e and the following vehicle is sting event does not lead to a ollowing vehicle with enough o cause severe injuries.
-Hence, 1 rating is chosen.
-Since the host vehicle coasts, the following veh a C1 with driver) has the ability to avoid collision by acceleration, or apply brakes and/or steering. as the ability to avoid collision by removing or apply brakes and/or steering.
-Even with
+Vehicle Hazard: Hazard H_4 - Incorrec cient Acceler ration Scena rio 2 CACC operated on multi-lane freeway Hazardous SCENA RIO Event ID Hazard Road Conditio ins Road Profile Traffic Conditions Time Gap CACC String HE657 [H_4] Incorrect Insufficient Dry pavement Acceleration t Straight road Normal freeway traffic 600 ms Normal string operation Exposure Prob ability Seve erity Controllability Exposure Probabilit e ty - note Severity S - note Controllability C-Note C-Note E4 This exposure is considered since the intended functionality for the CACC E4 system is on the freeways with short time-gaps in normal conditions (>10% of the operating time) \$1 At freeway speeds, the relative speed between the host vehicle and the following vehicle is less.
+Also, a coasting event does not lead to a collision with following vehicle with enough relative speed to cause severe injuries.
+Hence, a \$1 rating is chosen.
+C1 Since the host vehicle coasts, the following vehicle with driver) has the ability to avoid collision by rem acceleration, or apply brakes and/or steering.
+Ever the shorter time-gap, this is a very controllable er